-Undergraduate students can now minor in this field, taking classes that emphasize the importance of socio-cultural, economic, environmental and resource management factors.
-Work in ethics, social justice and cross-cultural communication is also part of the program.
+Undergraduate students can now minor in this field, taking classes that emphasize the importance of socio-cultural, economic, environmental and resource management factors, and include work in ethics, social justice and cross-cultural communication.

 Humanitarian engineering emphasizes science and engineering-based solutions that help to improve the human condition, access to basic human needs, the quality of life or level of community resilience.
 OSU’s program is one of only a few in the nation based in an academic curriculum.

 The program reflects an engaged concept of service and the university’s historic land grant mission, officials say.
 Through it, students will explore case studies of development projects and a historic perspective on humanitarian interventions.

 One OSU student who understands that concept is Grace Burleson, a graduating OSU senior majoring in mechanical engineering.
 She grew up as a missionary child and was reared by parents with a passion for helping underserved populations.